masseygeo/earthscape/README.md

 ### *What are the main characteristics of the dataset?*

-#### Overview
-EarthScape v1.1 comprises 31,066 georeferenced patches from two geographic regions.
-Each patch is 256x256 pixels with 50% overlap and contains 38 co-registered channels, including the mask, RGB+NIR imagery, DEM, multi-scale terrain derivatives, and binary hydrography and infrastructure layers.
-Each patch covers ~1,280 square feet, which is suitable in capturing the geologic classes discussed above.

 #### Class Imbalance
 EarthScape exhibits a pronounced long-tailed distribution across its seven classes.
 Qr appears in 94.4% of patches, whereas the rarest units occur in only 4.6% (Qat) and 0.9% (Qaf) of patches.
 Effective number of samples ranges from 9,464 (Qr) to 266 (Qaf), and the imbalance ratio per label spans more than two orders of magnitude (1.0-108.4), reflecting strong label-level complexity driven by frequency skew.
+Beyond global frequencies, EarthScape exhibits marked intra-patch complexity.
+Mean and standard-deviation class-area proportions show that most patches contain multiple SG units with uneven contributions, and the majority-area rate indicates that Qr dominates more than 70\% of patches while rare units almost never occupy the largest fraction.
+Patch-level class counts vary widely across the regions, reflecting strong geospatial complexity in how classes co-occur and mix spatially.

 | Class | Freq. (n) | Freq. (%) | IRLbl | N_Eff. | Mean Patch Area | SD Patch Area | Dominant Class Rate
 | :--- | :-- | :-- | :-- | :-- | :-- | :-- | :-- |